 Top tip: Check the weather forecast daily before you head out the door.
 Plan and dress accordingly.

 Have we mentioned the sun is out almost every day?
-And due to high elevation, Colorado sunshine will warm you up quickly.
+And, due to high elevation, Colorado sunshine will warm you up quickly.
 A winter day can go from 0 to 60 degrees in a span of a few hours.
-So dressing in layers is your ultimate tool for conquering winter in Colorado.
+So dressing in layers you can easily put on and remove is your ultimate tool for conquering winter in Colorado.

 Top tip: Layer a tank top or t-shirt under a sweater.
 Top it off with a winter coat.

-There are some things that aren’t as big of a deal quality-wise for winter.
-Most winter hats, gloves, and scarves will all get you by for a walk across campus.
-When it comes to investing in quality, focus your attention on two staples: a pair of waterproof boots and a versatile winter jacket.
+Most winter hats, gloves and scarves will all get you by for a walk across campus.
+But, when it comes to investing in quality, focus your attention on two staples: a pair of waterproof-and-insulated boots and a versatile winter jacket.

-Here in Colorado, we’re all about functionality over looks.
-When shopping for a coat and pair of boots, choose only waterproof boots and a coat that allows you to move around without feeling constrained.
+Coloradoans are all about functionality over looks.
+When shopping for a coat and pair of boots, look for both waterproof and insulated boots, along with an insulated, waterproof jacket that allows you to move around without feeling constrained.
 Many of our students opt to buy from outdoor shops.

 Top tip: For a budget-friendly alternative, check thrift shops.
 Colorado thrift stores often have quality used coats and boots.